Krithika-devadiga/sales-data-analysis/README.md

 # 🛒 Sales Data Analysis Project

 This project analyzes sales data using pandas, seaborn, and matplotlib.
-It includes data cleaning, trend analysis, and basic sales forecasting using linear regression
+It includes data cleaning, trend analysis, and basic sales forecasting using linear regression.

 ## 🔍 Key Insights:
 - ✅ Total sales by product line